 China Dream Trip Mission:

-NOTE: These Dream Trips have become so famous that two top Taoist scholars, David Palmer (author of highly acclaimed Qigong Fever) and Elijah Siegler, will soon publish a book titled Dream Trippers about the interaction between Western and Chinese Taoists.
-David and Elijah came on a number of Dream Trips and interviewed Chinese Taoists to measure the effect these trips had on them.
-The short answer: Chinese Taoists felt acknowledged and empowered by these trips.
+Forthcoming "Dream Trippers" Book: These Dream Trips have become famous.
+Two top Taoist scholars, Prof. David Palmer (author of highly acclaimed Qigong Fever) and Prof. Elijah Siegler, will soon publish a book titled Dream Trippers about relations between Western and Chinese Taoists on these trips.
+David and Elijah came on a number of Dream Trips and interviewed Chinese Taoists to measure their inter-cultural effect.
+The short summary: Chinese Taoists felt recognized and empowered by these trips.

 "I am still unpacking the chi from my unforgettable experiences doing qigong in China's sacred mountains.
-This trip gave me continuous ecstasy, amazing landscapes, superb food and powerful sacred temples and monasteries - all with a crazy bunch of warm-hearted western adepts accompanied by a premium group of Tao immortals!
+This trip gave me continuous ecstasy, amazing landscapes, superb food and powerful sacred temples and monasteries - all with a crazy fun bunch of warm-hearted western adepts accompanied by a premium group of Tao immortals!
 Thank you all for such an extraordinary experience!" - Aurelio, Mexico City

-"The Qi (chi) I experienced in China was simply mind blowing.
+"The Qi (chi) I experienced in China was simply mind blowing!
 I got a transmission from being in those mountains that has totally opened up new levels of my inner vision." - Mark, Fla.